Winter self-care ideas for mental health

 A clean orderly environment is so soothing and therapeutic.
 Take this time ahead of spring to clean donate things you don’t need and really have order in your living spaces.

-Keep your house cozy, warm, beautiful with cozy winter decore, aromatic soothing fragrances that invite your mind to rest.
+Keep your house cozy, warm, and beautiful with cozy winter decor, and aromatic soothing fragrances that invite your mind to rest.

-This also means simplifying your life and only keeping what is necessary and bring you joy.
+This also means simplifying your life and only keeping what is necessary and bringing you joy.

 Go through your inbox also and unsubscribe to the emails that no longer serve you and online relationships that just clog your feed.
 Unfollow those.
 Keep your social feed clean and inspirational.

-Detoxing all the areas of your life social, physical and technological and environmental are important ways to practice winter self-care.
+Detoxing all the areas of your life social, physical technological, and environmental are important ways to practice winter self-care.

-Drink water and if you have problems with the taste try to add some fruit in the water for taste and that way you also get some vitamins too.
-Get a lovely looking water infuser and you will drink more water and stay hydrated.
+Drink plenty of water and if you have problems with the taste try to add some fruit to the water for a taste that way you also get some vitamins.
+Get a lovely-looking water infuser and you will drink more water and stay hydrated.

 But if you have followed a healthy night routine and slept well and deeply, you will wake up feeling renewed, energetic, and ready for your big to-dos, may it be braving the malls, or going to work.